- Mental Capacity Act

 - In July 2017 the Local Government Ombudsman produced a report into complaints it had investigated regarding the Mental Capacity Act and DoLS - click here to read it (only 22 pages!)

 - 39 Essex Street Barristers' Chambers, who appear regularly in the Court of Protection, have produced a very helpful guide on assessing capacity, based mainly on comments which have been made during CoP cases.
 Click here to see it.
+And there is an equally useful guide on making best interests decisions too - click here to see that.

 - Here is a suggested agenda for Best Interests Meetings.
 Feel free to use it or amend it as appropriate.
 There is no "set" format for such meetings, so you would need to make sure that this agenda does not conflict with your own company's policy.